collab-ai-network/chainbridge-deploy/cfgBuilder/README.md

 ```

 This example would result in three configs, one for each relayer, with each containing the three provided chains.

+For substrate, useExtendedCall false might lead to execution error if extra extrinsic metadata required

 ## Build/Install